brettz9/nogin/README.md

 1. **Security** CSRF protection
 1. Provide **option for integration** within an existing page to avoid need for separate login page
+    1. Adapt server-side redirect functionality to give Ajax feedback to client so it could instead handle forwarding *with* a hash.
 1. See about **`passport-next`** integration
 1. **BrowserID** - Implement browser add-on (or work with existing Persona) to use with a server-side validation